dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ## Delete Objects ##

 **Delete One Object**
 This API remove object completely from Dena storage.
-If the object is successfully delete, the API returns the timestamp of deletion time in milliseconds and number of deleted object count.
+If the object is successfully deleted then API returns the timestamp of deletion time in milliseconds and number of deleted object count.

+Return: Number of deleted object count.

 Method: DELETE
 URL: /v1/<application-id>/<type-names>/<object-id>

+Headers:
+Content-Type : application/json
+Authorization: {user token after login in Dena platform}

-Body: None
+Body: {None}

 ***Example:***

+Request Body: {None}

 Response Body: